-The head teacher will, on all such occasions, discuss the content of the allegation with the Local Authority Designated Officer, who is the Local Education Officer for maintained schools such as ours and Surrey Children's Services.
+The head teacher will, on all such occasions, discuss the content of the allegation with the Local Authority Designated Officer, who is responsible for maintained schools such as ours and Surrey Children's Services.

 If the allegation made to a member of staff concerns the head teacher, the person receiving the allegation will immediately inform the Chair of Governors, who will consult the Local Authority Designated Officer as above, without notifying the head teacher first.